-On January 3, 2018, we approved Pacific County’s Shoreline Master Program (SMP) comprehensive update.
+On January 3, 2018, we approved Pacific County’s comprehensive update to its Shoreline Master Program (SMP).
 Pacific County's updated shoreline program is effective January 17, 2018, 14 days after we provided notice to the county that their shoreline program was approved.

-The changes are based on our review of whether or not the proposed update complies with state laws and rules, and a public comment period held January 23 to February 22, 2017.
+The changes are based on our review of whether or not the proposed update complies with state laws and rules, and a public comment period held from January 23 through February 22, 2017.

 We used mail and email to notify interested parties about the public comment period and posted a blog to encourage additional public participation and comment.
 We received verbal and written comments from 26 different individuals and/or organizations.
 Their comments focused on the local SMP update process, the no net loss standard, buffer standards, coastal ocean uses, aquaculture, and sea level rise.
 On March 21, 2017, we sent a summary of comments to the county for their response.
 The comment summary and responses from the county and Ecology have been incorporated into Attachment D.